Indonesia Diving Holidays

 Indonesians make allowances for western ways, especially in the main tourist vacation areas, but there are a few things to bear in mind when dealing with people.
 The left hand is considered unclean as it is used to wash after visiting the toilet, so never hand over or receive things with this hand as it will be viewed as offensive.
 Shake hands, right handed of course, when introduced to anyone when both arriving and leaving.

-A person's head is regarded as the seat of the soul and therefore sacred, so to touch somebody on their head will also cause offence.
+A person's head is regarded as the seat of the soul and therefore sacred, so patting your dive guide on their head will also cause offence.
 Similarly, talking to someone with your hands on hips is considered a sign of contempt, anger or aggression.
 It's rude to point with your fingers so rather beckon someone with your palm down - a bit like waving your dog to heel!

 Tipping and bargaining